'Ted Lasso' Star Brett Goldstein Reacts to His Bleeped Emmys Speech

-'Ted Lasso' Star Brett Goldstein Reacts to His Bleeped Emmys Acceptance Speech -- What He Said (Exclusive)
+Brett Goldstein Reacts to His Bleeped Emmys Acceptance Speech for 'Ted Lasso' -- What He Said (Exclusive)

 Emmys 2021: Brett Goldstein Crashes Hannah Waddingham’s Intervie…